 If the amendment to our Articles is approved, we will also amend our Governance Guidelines to add a director resignation policy consistent with the majority voting standard.
 The amended Governance Guidelines would require a nominee who already serves as a director to tender his or her resignation to our Nominating and Governance Committee for its consideration if he or she fails to receive the required number of votes for re-election in an election to which the majority voting standard applies following certification of the election results.
 The Nominating and Governance Committee would consider the tendered resignation and make a recommendation to the Board as to whether to accept the tendered resignation.
-The Board would consider all factors it deems relevant to our best interests, make a determination and publicly disclose (by press release, a filing with the SEC or other broadly disseminated means of communication) its decision regarding the tendered resignation and, if such resignation is rejected, the rationale behind the decision within 90 days after certification of the election results.
-Any director who tenders his or her resignation under these circumstances would not participate in the Nominating and Governance Committee's recommendation or the Board's action regarding whether to accept the tendered resignation.
-However, if each member of our Nominating and Governance Committee fails to receive a sufficient vote for re-election, then the independent directors who did receive a sufficient vote would appoint a committee amongst themselves to consider the tendered resignations and recommend to the Board whether to accept them.
+The Board would consider all factors it deems relevant to our best interests, make a determination and publicly disclose (by press release, a filing with the SEC or other broadly disseminated means of communication) its decision regarding the tendered resignation and, if such resignation under these circumstances would not participate in the Nominating and Governance Committee fails to receive a sufficient vote for re-election, then the independent directors who did receive a sufficient vote would appoint a committee amongst themselves to consider the tendered resignations and recommend to the Board whether to accept them.
 However, if the only directors who receive a sufficient vote for re-election constitute three or fewer directors, then all directors may participate in the action regarding whether to accept the tendered resignations.
-If a resignation offer is accepted or if a nominee for director is not elected and the nominee is not an incumbent director, then the Board may fill the resulting va
+If a resignation offer is accepted or if a nominee for director is not elected and the nominee is not an incumbent director, then the Board may fill the resulting vacancy pursuant to our amended and restated Bylaws or decrease the size of the Board.